OCEAN FIFTY

 Crew: five for inshore, three for offshore

-Act 4: Med Max Occitanie, Port-Camargue, France to Saïdia Resort, Morocco, Depart September 29, arrive October 3
+Act 4: Med Max Occitanie, Port-Camargue, France to Saïdia Resort, Morocco, Departure September 29, arrive October 3

 It will be the first time the Ocean Fifty trimarans have visited Morocco, for this double-handed Mediterranean leg.
 Departing from Port Camargue, near Montpellier, the route takes the ten trimarans past Sicily and Ibiza on a non-stop 1,500 mile (2,414km) race.